sadmoseby/ai-research-agent/docs/CRITICISM_NODE.md

-# Criticism Node Addition
+# Criticism Node Implementation

 ## Overview

-A new criticism node has been added to the research agent workflow to provide critical evaluation of research proposals before synthesis.
-This enhances the quality of generated proposals by identifying potential issues, risks, and areas for improvement.
+The criticism node provides critical evaluation of research proposals before synthesis, enhancing proposal quality by identifying potential issues, risks, and areas for improvement.
+For overall architecture details, see [ARCHITECTURE_OVERVIEW.md](./ARCHITECTURE_OVERVIEW.md).

-**New Feature**: The workflow now includes conditional routing that restarts planning if:

-1. Significant prior art is found (3+ similar implementations)
-2. The proposal receives a low viability score (<51/100) from criticism
+**Key Feature**: Conditional routing that restarts planning if the proposal receives a low viability score (<51/100) or if significant prior art is found (3+ similar implementations).

 ## Workflow Changes